-- Drive organization results with a performance orientation that aligns with OPG's business strategy and risk tolerance, while taking into consideration affordability and market competitiveness as well as the context and environment in which OPG operates. - Demonstrate fiscal responsibility through sustainability and sound financial management while supporting the attraction and retention of top talent. - Support a strong performance orientation linked to OPG's value creation and results while allowing individual compensation to be meaningfully differentiated based on performance, where appropriate. - Recognize OPG's role as a significant Ontario employer; encourage long-term employment and development, a culture of trust and respect and a seamless integration with talent and succession management objectives. - Be simple to understand and administer, sustainable and scalable; communicated in a way that is integrated with messages about other monetary and non-monetary rewards such that the perceived value of all programs meet or exceed program costs.
+- Drive organization results with a performance orientation that aligns with OPG's business strategy and risk tolerance, while taking into consideration affordability, market competitiveness as well as the context and environment in which OPG operates. - Demonstrate fiscal conservatism through sustainability, sound financial management and defensibility while supporting the attraction and retention of top talent. - Have a strong performance orientation linked to OPG's value creation and results while allowing individual compensation to be meaningfully differentiated based on performance, where appropriate. - Recognize OPG's role as a significant Ontario employer; encourage employee development, a culture of trust and respect and a seamless integration with talent and succession management objectives. - Be simple to understand and administer, sustainable and scalable; communicated in a way that is integrated with messages about non-monetary recognition such that the perceived value of all programs meet or exceed program costs.